-When it comes to DIY projects, I need very specific, easy-to-follow instructions.
-Any directions that tell me to “be creative” or “just freehand…” give me that same queasy feeling you get after a major “Pinterest Fail”.
-This process of creating your own easy DIY Farmhouse Sign allows you to personalize your own wall art so it looks like it was free-handed by a professional.
-However, this method doesn’t include any special equipment, guesswork and, well…intimidation.
+When it comes to DIY tutorials, I like very specific, easy-to-follow instructions.
+Any directions that tell me to “be creative” or “just freehand…” give me an instant stomach ache.
+This step-by step process of creating your own easy DIY farmhouse sign allows you to personalize your own wall art without any special equipment, so it looks like it was free-handed by a professional.

 One evening when cleaning out the garage, I noticed the old piece of plywood that my father-in-law had painted for my husband when he was little.
 Many toy planes had taken off and landed on that old piece of wood, so I couldn’t bear to throw it out.

-I realized the “runway” was the perfect size for a farmhouse-style sign over my daybed.
+I realized the “runway” was the perfect size for a farmhouse-style sign over the daybed in my office.
 Using the back of the “runway” for my sign would allow me to keep this spider-infested ‘keepsake’ intact while freeing up some space in the garage!

 Don’t you love it when a plan comes together!?!